mthom/scryer-prolog/README.md

 Pure Prolog is implemented as a simple REPL.
 "Pure Prolog" is Prolog without cut, meta- or extra-logical operators, or side effects of any kind.
-In terms of the tutorial pacing, the work has progressed to the middle of section 5.2.
+In terms of the tutorial pacing, the work has progressed to the to the end of section 5.3, skipping past 5.4.
 Atoms and lists are the only two data types currently supported.

 ## Tutorial
 To enter a multi-clause predicate, the brackets ":{" and "}:" are used